 Environmental Permitting & Government Relations Consultant

 Ms. Struhsacker is a Phi Beta Kappa graduate of Wellesley College where she majored in both geology and French.
 She also has a Master of Science degree in geology from the University of Montana.
-She is one of the founders of the Women’s Mining Coalition, a member of the Mining and Metallurgical Society of America, a Certified Professional Geologist, and a Nevada Certified Environmental Manager.
-She is a trustee of the Northwest Mining Association, an Emeritus Member of the Board of Directors of the Mountain States Legal Foundation.
+She is one of the founders of the Women’s Mining Coalition and currently serves on the Coalition’s Board of Directors.
+She is an American Institute of Professional Geologists Certified

+Professional Geologist and is a member of the Mining and Metallurgical Society of America; the Society for Mining, Metallurgy, and Exploration, Inc.; and the Geological Society of Nevada.
+She has served twice as a trustee of the Northwest Mining Association and is an Emeritus Member of the Board of Directors of the Mountain States Legal Foundation.

 Ms. Struhsacker received the 2013 President’s Award from the Northwest Mining Association and the Northwest Mining Association’s 2001 Distinguished Service Award.
 She was also the recipient of the 1995 Distinguished Service Award from the Society for Mining, Metallurgy, and Exploration.